troglobit/libuev/README.md

 small size overhead impact of the library.

 Experienced developers may appreciate that [libuEv][] is built on top of modern Linux APIs: epoll, timerfd and signalfd.
-Note however, a certain amount of care is needed when dealing with APIs that employ signalfd.
-For details, see [this article][4] at [lwn.net](http://lwn.net).

 Documentation